mrzahaki/sudio/README.md

 - **parameters**:

   - **name**: The name of the predefined record.
-  - **load_all**: used to load all of the saved records from the external database to the local database.
   - **safe_load**: if safe load is enabled this method tries to load a record in the local database, based on the master settings, like the frame rate and etc.
   - **series**: If enabled, attempting to load a record that has already been loaded will output the data series of the named record.